-A student may elect to pursue a dual specialization while achieving their master of engineering degree.
-In such cases, the student must satisfy all requirements of the two programs.
+A student may elect to pursue a dual specialization while achieving their master of science in engineering degree.
+This is done by choosing courses that apply to both and using electives toward fulfilling the remaining requirements of the specializations.
+Dual specialization requires a minimum of 39 credits for both the thesis or non-thesis path.
+In such cases, students must satisfy all requirements of the two programs and complete an additional 9 credits in the second program.